Sudeb09/Retail_Sales_Analysis/README.md

 # Retail Sales Data Analysis

-This repository contains a SQL-based analysis of retail sales data, designed to uncover key business insights from transactional records.
-The analysis covers various aspects of sales performance, customer behavior, and profitability.
+This repository presents a comprehensive SQL-based analysis of retail sales transactions, providing actionable insights into sales performance, customer behavior, and product profitability.
+The analysis is structured to address key business questions and offers a foundation for data-driven decision-making.

 -----

 ## Database and Table Setup

-The project begins by setting up a PostgreSQL database and a `retail_sales` table to store the transactional data.
+The project begins by establishing a PostgreSQL database and defining the schema for the `retail_sales` table to house the transactional data.

 ### Database Creation